Pinu, Papua New Guinea: Aro Ure and Ure Vado

 The Kabadi chieftaincy system is patrimonial and only the blood male heir can assume the position of paramount chief.
 This system is particularly similar is most villages in the west of central province.
 There is only one instance recorded in literature and spoken of a female chief 'Queen Koloka' inherited the title from her father Naime.
 But, all Roro and Mekeo villages have male chiefs and this law is particularly upheld.
 In Kabadi, it is no exception, with much emphasis given to preparation and grooming of the chiefs at a very young age.
 In oral history, chieftaincy is passed between two brothers in Aro Ure and Ure vado, and cannot be passed onto female siblings, or even bring someone from another tribe in fear of distorting the blood line.

+History has it that the original Aro Ure had courted the Nara Chief's daughter by the name Koroka.
+It is this relationship that brought the Nara child to Kave’ona.

+Naime was given custodian ownership of the land.
+However, this would become a controversy later on with the sale of a portion of land to Messers Cameron and Goldie.
+UreVado disputed this land transaction which was then annulled by the Australian administration.

+A notable chief mentioned in literature is called Naime Eru.
+J. W. Lindt Picturesque New Guinea, 1887, page 17.
+This event was captured in writing when Sir Peter Scratchley visited Kabadi in 1885, Lindt, described the setting; ..after dinner, Ure Vado, the head chief of Kabadi was introduced, attired European fashion, in an old Crimean shirt with a strong beads round his neck.
+Naime Eru sat beside him, and a palaver had commenced; Mr. Chalmers translating for the High Commissioner’s benefit the chiefs opinion of Cameron’s land transaction.
+The discussion was centered around Cameron transacting an illegal land deal, that ‘this was to the effect that legal consent to the transfer had never been given, and that Mr. Cameron had deal with the wrong people.